Mission-Focused Planning in Higher Ed Social Media

 Just because something makes sense in January, doesn’t mean it will work in March.
 The great thing about mission-focused marketing is that the basis of the plan (your campus’s mission) gives you the flexibility to make adjustments as needed.

 Example: Tactic 4 on Goal 2 used a three-minute thesis-style video series to share research.
-Due to circumstances on campus, the idea didn’t work like I originally planned, so we pivoted.
-Instead we launched a podcast, “Things You Didn’t Know You Didn’t Know.”
-Take a listen and see how the goals, messaging, voice, objectives, and tactics all play into the concept.
+Due to circumstances on campus, the idea didn’t work like I originally planned, so we pivoted and launched a podcast.

 Your North Star